CodeMaster001/Rapid-SPN/README.md

 Department of Computer Science </br>

 Contributions:</br>
-Dr.Doshi provided the teaching for SPN. </br>
+Dr.Doshi provided the teaching for SPN and introduced to EWD. </br>
 Dr.Kristian provided the idea for using SPN with RP-Tree </br>
 Prajay Shetty had the novelty for the approach of combining RP-Tree and SPN and also wrote down theory behind it and performed analysis. </br>
 Fabrzio Ventola, supported by running experiments in the European Cluster based on the input provided by Prajay Shetty. </br>